 Obviously we have to mention the world famous Full Moon Party, a right of passage for all travellers to South East Asia.

-Up to 30,000 people descend on the small town of Haad Rin each month to indulge in pure hedonism.
-And pure hedonism is what they get.
-More UV paint than you’ve ever seen, suspiciously cheap buckets of alcohol, fire dancers that will make your jaw drop, music from every genre, and ravers from every corner of the globe.
+Up to 30,000 people descend on the small town of Haad Rin each month to indulge in the pure hedonism that ensues.
+More UV paint than you’ve ever seen, suspiciously cheap buckets of alcohol, fire dancers that will make your jaw drop, and ravers from every corner of the globe.
 There are parties all week in the lead up to the main event, and if you survive them, you’ll be in for a long night.
 The music doesn’t stop until noon the following day!

-You can find the island of Koh Tao just an hours ferry ride north.
-Above the waves there isn’t anything that remarkable about Koh Tao, you could describe it as a smaller Koh Phangan.
+Koh Tao is an island just an hour away by ferry.
+Above the waves there isn’t anything too remarkable about Koh Tao, you could describe it as a smaller Koh Phangan.
 But beneath the waves, oh my!

-There is a huge concentration of quality dive sites surrounding the island which has attracted what seems like hundreds of dive schools to the island.
+There is a huge concentration of quality dive sites surrounding the island which has attracted over 50 dive schools to the island.
 This has made Koh Tao one of the cheapest places in the world to become a PADI certified scuba diver.
-So if you’ve ever considered scuba diving, this is the place to do it.
+So if you’ve ever considered scuba diving, this is the place to get your feet wet!